Dear Shareholders Swastika Investmart Limited

 Details of Nodal Officer

 The Company has appointed Mrs. Shikha Agrawal, Company Secretary and Compliance Officer as the Nodal Officer for the purpose of coordination with Investor Education and Protection Fund Authority.
-Details of the Nodal Officer are available on the website of the Company at
+Details of the Nodal Officer are available on the website of the Company

-6. Amounts transferred to reserves
+6. Amounts transferred to Reserves

 During the year under review, your Company has transferred 500.00 lakhs to General Reserves out of the Profits available for appropriation.